 Transitioning a child from a crib to a toddler bed.

 The first step is to be aware of the situation, observe it and acknowledge it, try to find an explanation for it or even look for the root cause of it.
-Then, once you ruled out any traumatic experience which could generate such a reaction, you need to be firm and confident, warm and affectionate when setting healthy boundaries for your toddler.
-Remember it is absolutely normal for toddlers to start having fears around 3 years of age when their imagination is running wild, but also that they are very strong-willed and can be very stubborn and persuasive when they want something.
+Then, once you ruled out any traumatic experience which could generate such a reaction with your kid, you need to be firm and confident, warm and affectionate when setting healthy boundaries for your toddler.
+Remember it is absolutely normal for toddlers to start having fears after 2,5 years of age when their imagination is running wild, but also that they are very strong-willed and can be very stubborn and persuasive when they want something.
 So, we need to be the grown-ups in this equation to help them get what they need instead of only what they wish.

 So, when is the right time to move your child into a toddler bed?

 Some parents look at the kid’s signs like their verbal communication or wish to move to a bigger bed since they are already “big kids”.
 Some other parents try to postpone this move until their kid is about 3 years old since they have all been sleeping well in their own beds for quite some time.

 Nevertheless, both groups of parents agree that when the child is big enough to climb out of their crib, it’s about time to consider transitioning to a toddler bed.

 I must say it’s not easy to find the right moment for this transition and it would be wise to analyse the whole situation, both the kid and the adults to make the best decision.

 On the one hand, it might not be the best choice to let the child decide upon this move since they would normally find a big bed interesting, new and fun, even if they are not ready to stay in it.